browserengineering/book/book/text.md

 ```

 Now all the text is aligned along the line, even when text sizes are
 mixed.
-Plus, this new `flush` function is convenient for other line
+Plus, this new `flush` function is convenient for other
-breaking jobs.
-For example, in HTML the `<br>` tag[^self-closing] ends
+line-breaking jobs.
+For example, in HTML the `<br>` tag[^self-closing]
-the current line and starts a new one:
+ends the current line and starts a new one:

 [^self-closing]: Which is a self-closing tag, so there's no `</br>`.
     Many tags that *are* content, instead of annotating it, are like